shiv-iyer/Project-2-FrontEnd/README.md

 ## Project Summary

 ### Overview
 Royale Raves is the #1 destination for lovers of the popular Supercell mobile game: Clash Royale.
 The site's primary feature is a forum of sorts, where users can create posts that feature their very own Clash Royale decks.
-In order to create a post, users can create their own individualized deck with a custom deck builder that features many of the cards found in Clash Royale.
+In order to create a post, users will create their own individualized deck with a custom deck builder that features many of the cards found in Clash Royale.
+These posts will also include different pieces of information about the deck, such as an overview of the deck, a summary of the deck's strategy, and a personal difficulty rating for the deck.
+Users are then able to browse all of the existing posts on the website, with the ability to search and filter by various criteria if they wish.
+All of these features features come together to provide a platform for avid Clash Royale fans to share and discuss their own decks and the strategies associated with them!
+Players are also potentially able to identify new decks by browsing the website's collection of various posts.

 The site also features a 'Cards' page, where users can browse the entire selection of available cards integrated with the website.
 On this page, users can click on the different cards to view various pieces of information and key artwork of each card!

-Fluff Finder is the perfect website for any pet lovers in Singapore!
-The site's primary feature is an interactive map, enabling users to discover various pet-friendly locations in Singapore.
-The website allows for the seamless discovery of any pet-related locales in Singapore: Pet Cafés, Pet Groomers, Pet Supplies Stores, and Dog Parks.
-By displaying the name and address of each individual location on the map, users can identify locations they would like to learn more about or even travel to with ease.
-Each location category is also separated via different icons, enabling easy differentiation between the various locations the map displays.

 ### Target Audience & User Goals